Ebru art appeared long time ago. Traditional ebru is a mysterious and beautiful art which nowadays is available for all levels of creative souls.

 Tray with lid

-Basically, it is a large container, a basin, where you will pour the premixed water and paint onto it.
+Basically, the ebru tray is a large container, a basin, where you will pour the premixed water and paint onto it.
 When you buy an Ebru kit, you will get one included.

 You can also always use a normal plastic, metal, glass, or wood container, large enough for painting.
 It has to be 1-2 cm longer on each side than the size of paper you will paint onto.